Finding matchings in dense hypergraphs: Introduction

+{We refer to $\delta_{k-1} (H)$ as the \emph{minimum codegree} of $H$.
+This is the usual parameter considered for minimum degree results on hypergraph matchings.
+It is also natural to consider other $d$, although the case $d=0$, which concerns the size of $H$, leads to a rather trivial question, as it is not hard to see that the largest size is attained by a complete hypergraph on $n-1$ vertices together with an isolated vertex.}

-R\"odl, Ruci\'nski and Szemer\'edi \cite{RRS09} determined the sharp minimum codegree condition to ensure a perfect matching in an $n$-vertex $k$-graph for large $n$ and all $k\ge 3$: the extremal examples are as follows.
+R\"odl, Ruci\'nski and Szemer\'edi \cite{RRS09} determined the sharp minimum codegree condition to ensure a perfect matching in an $n$-vertex $k$-graph for large $n$ and all $k\ge 3$.
+The quantity is $n/2-k+C$, where $C\in\{3/2, 2, 5/2, 3\}$ depends on the values of $n$ and $k$, and the extremal examples are as follows.

 \begin{construction} Given $n\ge k\ge 3$, let $\mathcal{H}_{n,k}$ be the collection of $k$-graphs $H$ such that there is a partition of $V(H)= X\cup Y$ such that $n/k-|X|$ is odd and all edges of $H$ intersect $X$ in an odd number of vertices. \end{construction}